 In an appendix to the Budget Justification, the following information for each third party contributing to cost sharing must be identified: (1) the name of the organization; (2) the proposed dollar amount to be provided; (3) the amount as a percentage of the total project cost; and (4) the proposed cost sharing - cash, services, or property.
-Successful applicants must provide the signed letters of commitment outlined in Part IV, Section E, Submission from Successful Applicants.
+Successful applicants must provide the signed letters of commitment outlined in Part IV, Section G (Submission from Successful Applicants).

-Name File: 2024 PhaseII Budget Justification "Insert ID #"
+Name File: 2025 PhaseII Budget Justification "Insert ID #"

-D.11 Additional Attachments
+E.2 Additional Attachments

-D.11.1 Current and Pending Support
+E.2.1 Current and Pending Support

-(Required for Lead PI and senior/key personnel)
+(Required for Lead PI and those listed as Key/Senior personnel)

 Current and pending support is intended to allow the identification of potential duplication, overcommitment, potential conflicts of interest or commitment, and all other sources of support.
-As part of the application, the PI and each senior/key person at the prime applicant and any proposed subaward level must provide a list of all sponsored activities, awards, and appointments, whether paid or unpaid; provided as a gift with terms or conditions or provided as a gift without terms or conditions; full-time, part-time, or voluntary; faculty, visiting, adjunct, or honorary; cash or in-kind; foreign or domestic; governmental or private-sector; directly supporting the individual's research or indirectly supporting the individual by supporting students, research staff, space, equipment, or other research expenses.
+As part of the application, the PI and each key/senior person at the prime applicant and any proposed subaward level must provide a list of all sponsored activities, awards, and appointments, whether paid or unpaid; provided as a gift with terms or conditions or provided as a gift without terms or conditions; full-time, part-time, or voluntary; faculty, visiting, adjunct, or honorary; cash or in-kind; foreign or domestic; governmental or private-sector; directly supporting the individual's research or indirectly supporting the individual by supporting students, research staff, space, equipment, or other research expenses.
 All involvement in foreign government-sponsored talent recruitment programs must be identified in current and pending support.